Modern home with solar panels

 Financial help to support your retrofit project:

-The Smart Export Guarantee (SEG) Opens in a new window supports small scale renewable power (electricity) generation.
+The Smart Export Guarantee (SEG) Opens in a new window (SEG) supports small scale renewable power (electricity) generation.
 It does not offer upfront payments but households installing renewable power technologies will be paid by their energy supplier for each unit of electricity they supply to the grid (i.e. the excess to their domestic consumption).
 They will not be paid for electricity they use themselves.